Rosin vs Crumble

 Rosin offers the benefits of crumble without the risk of residual solvents.
 Because it’s made entirely with heat and pressure, you don’t have to worry about ingesting the kinds of potentially carcinogenic chemicals that are commonly used to produce extracts.

 You can easily make rosin at home.
 If you don’t have a rosin press, you can even use a hair straightener to achieve the appropriate heat and pressure.
+It’s important to keep rosin in airtight containers like POP VAC jars.

 Cons